etendosoftware/docs/docs/products/etendo-classic/user-guide/sales-management/getting-started.md

 If the Business Partner places an order directly, the sales staff:

-- Creates it with the same [Sales Order](/products/etendo-classic/user-guide/sales-management/transactions/#sales-order) window setting the Transaction Document to the desired type of Order (*Standard Order, POS Order, Warehouse Order*).
+- Creates it with the same [Sales Order](/products/etendo-classic/user-guide/sales-management/transactions/#sales-order) window setting the Transaction Document to the desired type of Order (*Standard Order, Warehouse Order*).
 Lines are filled as in the case of the Quotation.
 Once the Sales Order is ready, it is processed by pressing on the Book button.
 - When the Sales Order is processed, it reserves the material for its shipment.
 - To review past sales of the Business Partner Sales staff uses [Sales Dimensional Report](/products/etendo-classic/user-guide/sales-management/analysis-tools/#sales-dimensional-report).